Beccallerina/waldrebecca/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Rebecca Wald is a PhD Candidate in Communication Science at the Amsterdam School of Communication Research (ASCoR).
 Her research interests include Human-Computer Interaction, virtual assistants, and families' technology acceptance.
 She is part of the Youth and Media Entertainment program group at ASCoR, co-organizer of the , and a member of the sHAI (social Human-Agent-Interaction) lab group at Radboud University (Nijmegen, NL).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "cv_rebeccawald.pdf" "newtab" >}}resumé{{< /staticref >}}.